collective/collective.developermanual/source/functionality/locks.rst

 =================

 Since Plone 3.1 content edit locking has been supported.
-This feature is to prevent simultanous conflicting edits of the same content.
+This feature is to prevent simultaneous conflicting edits of the same content.

-If the editor forgot to press Save or Cancel explict unlocking must be perfomed on locked objects if you want to modify them.
+If the editor forgot to press Save or Cancel explicit unlocking must be performed on locked objects if you want to modify them.
 Unfortunately the side-effect is that if site has objects left to locked state they usually interfere with your programming.